jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

      - By extension, her continued, unknown and safe access to independant credentials to services (online and offline), as stated.
    - Her physical and mental health & safety.
    - Any autonomy she currently has under Mike, since further measures of control could make it harder to escape.
-     - (Sources of autonomy not reliant on Mike's mercy are naturally preferred and obtaining and keeping them safe is more important).
+     - (Sources of autonomy not reliant on Mike's goodwill are naturally preferred and obtaining and keeping them safe may take priority for Alice).
    - Her contacts (from manipulation by Mike)
    - Her ability to autonomously interact with the following based on safety:
      - Formal services and the law (in regards to her situation).